Communications over Unlicensed sub-8 GHz Spectrum: Opportunities and Challenges

 \subsubsection{Standards}

-Two standards are mostly adopted for TVWS: \begin{itemize} \item IEEE 802.22 WRAN: In 2004 IEEE working group started development of the first standard tailored for TVWS \cite{IEEE80222FIRST}.
-It offers a point-to-multipoint architecture between a BS and \ac{UE} and developed for a range up to 100 km, operating in frequencies from 54 to 862 MHz.
-The physical layer is optimized for long channel response times and highly frequency selective channels, supporting signal bandwidths of 6, 7, and 8 MHz.
-It incorporates \ac{OFDMA}, cognitive radio techniques such as: spectrum sensing, and spectrum management \cite{IEEE80222OVERVIEW, IEEE80222STANDARD}. \item IEEE 802.11af (Super Wi-Fi): Approved in 2014 this standard allows for both point-to-point and point-to-multipoint networks, using channel reservation and distributed beaconing.
-Based on PHY layer of IEEE 802.11ac, it requires downclocking from 40 MHz bandwidth to 6, 7, or 8 MHz, depending on required channel bandwidth \cite{BOOKIEEE80211af}.
-It supports up to 256 QAM modulation and initially targeted a coverage area of 100 m, extendable to a few kilometers.
-This standard supports both spectrum sensing, as well as database mechanisms \cite{BELLALTA20161}. \end{itemize}
+Two standards are primarily used for TVWS.
+A comparison is presented in Table \ref{tab:tvws_standard_comparison}: \begin{itemize} \item IEEE 802.22 WRAN: In 2004, the IEEE working group started the development of the first standard tailored for TVWS \cite{IEEE80222FIRST}.
+It offers a point-to-multipoint architecture between a BS and \ac{UE} and operates over a range of up to 100 km at frequencies from 54 to 862 MHz.
+The physical layer is optimized for long channel response times and highly frequency-selective channels, supporting signal bandwidths of 6, 7, and 8 MHz.
+It incorporates \ac{OFDMA}, cognitive radio techniques such as spectrum sensing, and spectrum management \cite{IEEE80222OVERVIEW, IEEE80222STANDARD}. \item IEEE 802.11af (Super Wi-Fi): Approved in 2014, this standard allows for both point-to-point and point-to-multipoint networks, using channel reservation and distributed beaconing.
+Based on the PHY layer of IEEE 802.11ac, it requires downclocking from 40 MHz bandwidth to 6, 7, or 8 MHz, depending on the required channel bandwidth \cite{BOOKIEEE80211af}.
+It supports up to 256-QAM modulation and initially targets a coverage area of 100 m, extendable to a few kilometers.
+This standard supports both spectrum sensing and database mechanisms \cite{BELLALTA20161}. \end{itemize}

-The industry predominantly utilizes the IEEE802.11af standard for real device implementation.
-Up to best of our knowledge, Adaptrum Company is the sole developed the IEEE 802.22 standard modem for their device implementation, whereas others predominantly rely on the IEEE 802.11af standard.
+The industry predominantly uses the IEEE 802.11af standard for actual device implementation.
+To the best of our knowledge, Adaptrum Company is the sole developer of the IEEE 802.22 standard modem for their device implementation, whereas others predominantly rely on the IEEE 802.11af standard.
 For example, modems developed by Mediatek and NICT.
-Therefore, a valid question concerns the pros and cons of IEEE802.22 and IEEE802.11af \cite{TWVSSTANDARDCOMPARISON}.
-Comparison between the standards is presented in Table \ref{tab:tvws_standard_comparison}.
+Therefore, a valid question concerns the pros and cons of IEEE 802.22 and IEEE 802.11af \cite{TWVSSTANDARDCOMPARISON}.

-In conclusion, the appeal of the IEEE802.11af standard for both customers and device manufacturers primarily lies not in standard parameters, but in its cost-effective and user-friendly solution for expanding wireless network coverage and capabilities.
+\textbf{\underline{In conclusion}}, the appeal of the IEEE 802.11af standard for both customers and device manufacturers primarily lies not in its standard parameters but in its cost-effective and user-friendly solution for expanding wireless network coverage and capabilities.

-Instead of utilizing specific standards, some companies adopted existing technologies such as LTE to operate in TVWS frequency region \cite{WIFROST}.
-For that, they utilized LTE modem along with carrier frequency conversion.
+Instead of utilizing specific standards, some companies have adopted existing technologies, such as LTE, to operate in the TVWS frequency region \cite{WIFROST}.
+For that, they utilized an LTE modem along with carrier frequency conversion.